Skip to main content

 FieldDescription

-Each command must exit with status 0.
-If any command fails or times out, the run aborts before the workflow starts.
+Each step must exit with status 0.
+If any step fails, the run aborts before the workflow starts.
+Prepare steps replace across layers — the higher-precedence layer wins wholesale.

 Configure how agent tools (bash, file edits) are executed.